SaladTechnologies/mds/demo-app3/README.md

 The code calculates the sum of the series, which could take long time (a few hours or days) and may be interrupted during the job execution.
 So, it saves the current state at specific intervals (configurable) to ensure progress is preserved.
 When a node is down and another node takes the unfinished job, the code needs to resume the previous state and continue the execution.

-The code manages data synchronization directly in this case, including downloading input and state, and uploading state and output. **An upload thread and a local queue are introduced to prevent the uploads from blocking the main thread.**
+The code manages data synchronization directly in this application, including downloading input and state, and uploading state and output. **An upload thread and a local queue are introduced to prevent the uploads from blocking the main thread.**

 ![Node Implementation](node_implementation.png)